 Agile Release planning and Release reports

 Releases and Release planning help teams manage scope changes across long-term projects or Sprints and better predict end-dates based on what work is happening.
 Having Release planning plays a critical role in the cycle of development—it supports goal alignment and issue management.
 Teams get visibility into development velocity to add a predictable layer of planning to deadline management.

-Agile Release planning help teams deliver value to their customers, bundling the impact of each Issue, story, piece of code, and project in a central reporting view.
+Agile Release planning helps teams deliver value to their customers, bundling the impact of each Issue, story, piece of code, and project in a central reporting view.

 Releases help teams to: